stelzinga/MF/Management_Framework.md

 Management, or Managing, focuses on a person, called *Manager*, proactively and continuously assuring the availability of enough Capital to finance the Cost of Resources that assure the Run and Change of the Operation's Processes in order for Services to be delivered to Clients yielding Revenue whilst containing and reducing Risk.

 The above summary is essentially an alternative view of the Profile.
 To achieve it, Management consists of continuously and interchangeably performing four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* or *POLC* (Rutter, 2003), (Loyd et al, 2020), (University of Ohio, 2010), (Poff et al, 2023).
 Whereas the POLC are commonly understood to constitute the four core *functions* a Manager performs, the amount of time spent on each, as well as the detail required to be covered varies depending on the Venture.
 The Profile aims at defining these four functions more holistically such that it provides guidance to Managers in the context of the overall structure of a Venture.

-Management applies part or whole of the four POLC to Operations first and foremost, but also applies to them to key topics or themes that affect Operations or the entire Venture transversely.
-Such themes are, for example, the Financial aspects of running Operations, Human Resources, Risk across all its different angles, or the complex aspects of selling the Servcies to Clients through Marketing.
+Management applies part or whole of the four POLC to Operations first and foremost, but also applies them to key topics or themes that affect Operations or the entire Venture transversely.
+Such themes are, for example, the Financial aspects of running Operations, Human Resources, Risk across all its different angles, or the complex aspects of selling the Services to Clients through Marketing.
 These themes are commonly referred to as *Business Functions*.

 Lastly, in order to achieve the best results, Managers use various Tools in their day to day work.